premchander-revature/interviewquestions/.NET FULL STACK/C#Collections.md

 - Both lists and dictionaries belong to Generics collections that are used to store collections of data.
 - Both Dictionary `<TKey, TValue>` and List `<T>` are similar both have random access data structures on top of the .NET framework.
 - The Dictionary is based on a hash table which means it uses a hash lookup, which is an efficient algorithm to look up things, on the other hand, a list, has to go and check element by element until it finds the result from the beginning.
-- When comparing with the List data structure, the dictionary always has a more or less fixed lookup time.
+- When comparing with the List data structure, the dictionary always has a fixed lookup time.

 </blockquote>